 North Korea claims major breakthrough with first ICBM test

-SEOUL: North Korea said on Tuesday (Jul 4) it had successfully tested its first intercontinental ballistic missile - a watershed moment in its push to develop a nuclear weapon capable of hitting the mainland United States.
+The launch came as Americans prepared to mark Independence Day and it sparked a Twitter outburst from President Donald Trump who urged China to act to "end this nonsense once and for all".

+MOSCOW: North Korea's declaration of a successful first intercontinental ballistic missile test on Tuesday (Jul 4) triggered a joint appeal from China and Russia for a military freeze to try and lower soaring tensions between Pyongyang and the United States.

-US experts said the device could reach Alaska, and the launch, which came as Americans prepared to mark Independence Day, triggered a Twitter outburst from President Donald Trump who urged China to "end this nonsense once and for all".
+The launch came as Americans prepared to mark Independence Day and it sparked a Twitter outburst from President Donald Trump who urged China to act to "end this nonsense once and for all".

+....and Japan will put up with this much longer.
+Perhaps China will put a heavy move on North Korea and end this nonsense once and for all!— Donald J. Trump (@realDonaldTrump) 4 July 2017

-The North's possession of a working ICBM - something that Trump has vowed "won't happen" - would force a fundamental recalculation of the strategic threat posed by the isolated, impoverished state.
+The North's possession of a working ICBM - something Trump had vowed "won't happen" - represents a milestone for the communist regime.

+It could also radically alter the calculus for countries seeking to thwart the military goals of the isolated state.

+Some experts said the device could reach Alaska.
+Others suggested it could go much further toward the US mainland though there was widespread scepticism of the North's claim of the missile being able to "strike any place in the world".

+"The opposing sides should start negotiations and affirm general principles of their relations including the non-use of force, rejection of aggression and peaceful coexistence," the joint statement said.

+Trump has been pinning his hopes on China - North Korea's main diplomatic ally - to solve the crisis, but troubles have escalated since the US leader took office in January.

-There are still doubts whether the North can miniaturise a nuclear weapon sufficiently to fit it onto a missile nose cone, or if it has mastered the technology needed for it to survive the difficult re-entry into the Earth's atmosphere.
+There are still doubts whether the North can miniaturise a nuclear weapon to fit a missile nose cone, or if it has mastered the technology needed for it to survive re-entry into the Earth's atmosphere.

-But the country has made great progress in its missile capabilities since the ascension to power of Kim, who has overseen three nuclear tests and multiple rocket launches.
+But since Kim came to power there have been advances including three nuclear tests and multiple rocket launches.

 In response to the launch but before the announcement, Trump asked on Twitter: "Does this guy have anything better to do with his life?"

+North Korea has just launched another missile.
+Does this guy have anything better to do with his life?
+Hard to believe that South Korea.....— Donald J. Trump (@realDonaldTrump) 4 July 2017

-The United Nations has imposed multiple sets of sanctions on Pyongyang, which retorts that it needs nuclear arms to defend itself against the threat of invasion.
+The United Nations has imposed multiple sets of sanctions on Pyongyang, which claims that it needs nuclear arms to defend itself against the threat of invasion.

+The European Union said on Tuesday that it may consider further sanctions against the North, having last month expanded a blacklist.

 US Pacific Command confirmed the test and said it was a land-based, intermediate range missile that flew for 37 minutes before splashing down in the Sea of Japan, adding the launch did not pose a threat to North America.

-It came down in Japan's exclusive economic zone and was estimated to have reached an altitude that "greatly exceeded" 2,500 kilometres, Tokyo said, prompting arms control specialist Jeffrey Lewis to respond on Twitter: "That's it.
+Moscow's defence ministry called it medium-range.
+But Tokyo - in whose exclusive economic zone it came down - estimated the maximum altitude to have "greatly exceeded" 2,500 kilometres, prompting arms control specialist Jeffrey Lewis to respond on Twitter: "That's it.
 It's an ICBM.
 An ICBM that can hit Anchorage not San Francisco, but still."

 David Wright, of the Union of Concerned Scientists, wrote on the organisation's allthingsnuclear blog that the available figures implied the missile had "a maximum range of roughly 6,700 km on a standard trajectory".